0x0OZ/PalestineAdvocacyMedia/Media/Twitter.md

 - [@_YFFP_](https://twitter.com/_YFFP_) - The youth of Manchester & Birmingham, the frontlines, the voice of the street, here to Globalise the Intifada and fight for a free Palestine!
+- [@7amleh](https://twitter.com/7amleh) - The Arab Center for the Advancement of Social Media is a non-profit organization that advocates for Palestinian digital rights.
 - [@aaronjmate](https://twitter.com/aaronjmate) - Palestinian Activist, Journalist
 - [@AbbyMartin](https://twitter.com/@AbbyMartin) - Independent Journalist
 - [@AbdullahElshrif](https://twitter.com/AbdullahElshrif) - A Pro-Palestinian activist